WordPress/performance/modules/images/webp-uploads/readme.txt

 = Where can I submit my plugin feedback? =

 Feedback is encouraged and much appreciated, especially since this plugin may contain future WordPress core features.
 If you have suggestions or requests for new features, you can [submit them as an issue in the WordPress Performance Team's GitHub repository](https://github.com/WordPress/performance/issues/new/choose).
 If you need help with troubleshooting or have a question about the plugin, please [create a new topic on our support forum](https://wordpress.org/support/plugin/webp-uploads/#new-topic-0).

+= Where can I report security bugs? =

+The Performance team and WordPress community take security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+To report a security issue, please visit the [WordPress HackerOne](https://hackerone.com/wordpress) program.

 = How can I contribute to the plugin? =